ZLoverty/DE/Notes/Analysis_of_collective_motions_in_droplets.md

 ![vp time ev 12092021-22](../images/2022/01/vp-time-ev-12092021-22.png)

 ### B. Azimuthal flow profile
-In Hamby et al. 2018 (Ref.
-9), the velocities are predominately in azimuthal direction, which come together to form oscillatory circulations in droplets.
+In Hamby et al. 2018, the velocities are predominately in azimuthal direction, which come together to form oscillatory circulations in droplets.
 We expect to see similar preference in our system, so we also compute the profiles of the azimuthal component.
 The formal definition of the _radial profile of azimuthal velocity_ is given below.

 $$
 \bar{v}(r) = \left< \bm{v}(x, y)\cdot\bm{t}(x, y) \right>_{r<\sqrt{x^2+y^2}<r+\Delta r}